Minuscule 113: History

 The place of origin of the codex is unknown.
 It is believed that it could have been written in Eastern Mediterranean (perhaps Cyprus or Palestine).
 The manuscript was bound in modern times.

 Griesbach dated the manuscript to the 10th or 11th century.
 Scrivener and Gregory dated the manuscript to the 11th century.
 Currently it is dated by the INTF to the 11th century.

 According to the inscription on the first folio it once belonged to Botiros (?), in the 16th century.
 It was a part of the collection of Robert Harley (1661–1724), and his son Edward Harley (1689–1741).
 In 1753, it was purchased by the British government for the British Museum.

 The manuscript was examined by Richard Bentley, who designated it by θ'.
 Griesbach examined several of its passages and occasionally cited their texts in his Novum Testemantum Graece (e.g. in Matthew 3:8).
 It was also examined by Birch, Scholz, and Bloomfield.
 C. R. Gregory saw it in 1883.

 The manuscript was not mentioned on the list of Wettstein (the last number 112).
-It was added to the list of New Testament manuscripts by Griesbach, who gave for it number 113.
+It was added to the list of New Testament manuscripts by Griesbach, who gave it the number 113.

 It is currently housed at the British Library (Harley MS 1810).